-On the southwest coast is Kaiji-hama, this lovely stretch of beach also happens to be the main hoshi-suna (star sand) hunting ground.
-If you don't arrive bearing some kind of container for the miniscule treasures, t…
+This lovely stretch of beach is on the southwest coast, also happens to be the main hoshi-suna (star sand) hunting ground.
+If you don't arrive bearing some kind of container for the minuscule treasures, there's usua…

 This tiny restaurant on the northwest side of the village (look for the blue banner and the umbrellas) serves up sōki-soba (¥800) and Yaeyama soba (¥600) in amazing broth.